Trabzonspor: 2000s: struggles, restructuring, and revival

-2010s: Challenges, Rebuilding, and Financial Restructuring
+2010s: challenges, rebuilding, and financial restructuring

 The Trabzonspor management appointed Hugo Broos as head coach for the following season, but his contract was terminated after poor results. Şenol Güneş was then hired as his replacement.
 With Güneş at the helm, the team achieved positive results.
 In the 2009–10 season, Trabzonspor won both the Turkish Super Cup and the Turkish Cup.
 Trabzonspor finished the first half of the 2010–11 season as league leaders.
 However, despite finishing the season with 82 points, Trabzonspor lost the title to Fenerbahçe on goal difference.
-That season, following the match-fixing case involving Fenerbahçe on 3 July 2011, Trabzonspor requested that the championship trophy be awarded to them.
-During the same period, UEFA banned Fenerbahçe from European competitions for two years.
+That season, following the 2011 Turkish football match-fixing scandal involving Fenerbahçe on 3 July 2011, Trabzonspor requested that the championship trophy be awarded to them.
 Trabzonspor decided to take the matter to CAS and FIFA.
 While this process was ongoing, Trabzonspor lost several key players and entered the 2011–12 season with a significantly different squad, finishing in third place.

 In the 2012–13 season, Sadri Şener was succeeded by İbrahim Hacıosmanoğlu as club president.
 After losing 3–1 to Elazığspor in the 19th week of the season, Şenol Güneş, who had been managing the team since 2009, resigned, and Tolunay Kafkas was appointed as interim head coach until the end of the season.
 The team performed poorly compared to the previous season, finishing ninth in the league, but qualified for the UEFA Europa League by reaching the Turkish Cup final, where they lost 1–0 to Fenerbahçe.

 In the 2013–14 season, Trabzonspor signed players such as Florent Malouda and José Bosingwa and appointed Mustafa Reşit Akçay as head coach.
 Despite struggling in the league, Trabzonspor successfully qualified for the UEFA Europa League group stage by defeating Derry City, Dinamo Minsk, and Kukesi in the qualifying rounds.
 In the group stage, they were drawn with Lazio, Apollon Limassol, and Legia Warsaw, finishing as undefeated group leaders with 14 points.
 However, they were eliminated in the Round of 32 by Juventus, losing both legs 2–0.
 After Akçay resigned in the 20th week of the league, Hami Mandıralı was appointed as head coach.
 Trabzonspor finished fourth, qualifying for the Europa League once again.